Visit Our YouTube

 The Prophet Muhammad (PBUH) said:

-Tahajjud is a powerful way to strengthen one’s faith, purify the soul, and draw closer to Allah.
-It offers a chance for self-reflection and expressing gratitude for Allah’s countless blessings.
+Tahajjud strengthens faith, purifies the soul, and brings one closer to Allah.
+It provides a chance for self-reflection and helps believers express gratitude for Allah’s countless blessings.

-The quiet hours of the night are an ideal time to make heartfelt supplications (dua).
-Tahajjud allows believers to ask Allah for anything, from personal needs to spiritual guidance.
+The quiet hours of the night are the best time to make heartfelt supplications (dua).
+At this time, believers can ask Allah for anything, whether for personal needs or spiritual guidance.

-Engaging in night prayers demonstrates a commitment to Allah and prepares the soul for the eternal life in the Hereafter.
+Engaging in night prayers shows commitment to Allah and prepares the soul for eternal life in the Hereafter.

-The Tahajjud prayer is offered after the obligatory Isha prayer and before the Fajr prayer.
-It is ideally performed during the last third of the night, a time when supplications are most likely to be accepted.
+Tahajjud is prayed after Isha and before Fajr.
+The best time is during the last third of the night, as this is when duas are most likely to be accepted.

-• The Last Third of the Night is the Best Time:
+1. The Last Third of the Night is the Best Time

 The Prophet Muhammad (SAW) said: